julieqiu/exp/librarianx/README.md

 ```
 $ librarianx new custom-tool
-Created custom-tool/.librarian.yaml
+Created edition entry in librarian.yaml
 ```

-This created a config with only a `release` section (no `generate` section):
+This created an edition entry with only a `release` section (no `generate` section):

 ```
-$ cat custom-tool/.librarian.yaml
+$ grep -A2 "name: custom-tool" librarian.yaml
+  - name: custom-tool
     release:
       version: null
 ```

-Now you can release it like any other library:
+Now you can release it like any other edition:

 ```
 $ git add .